Nan-Shen/Precise_RAG/README.md

 # Precise_RAG
 ## Aim:
-1. Assess the performance of different RAG methods in financial documents analysis (primaryly for background investigation for consulting or stock purchase).
+1. Assess the performance of different RAG methods in financial documents analysis (background investigation for consulting or stock purchase).
 2. Build a webapp for easy interaction with the best performance RAG method.

 ## Assessment criteria: